leshlush/brentfsanderson/content/posts/what-makes-for-good-k12-computer-science-curriculum.md

 summary = 'The strongest computer science curriculum has appropriate scaffolding, is project-based, and is easily and effectively differentiable.
 But what is scaffolding?'
 +++

-As a seasoned computer science teacher and curriculum manager, I believe that all strong computer science curricula have appropriate scaffolding, is project-based, and is easily and effectively differentiable.
+As a seasoned computer science teacher and curriculum manager, I believe that all strong computer science curricula have appropriate scaffolding, are project-based, and are easily and effectively differentiable.
 I'll be writing a series of posts on each of these attributes, but today, I'm going to do a deep dive into scaffolding.

 I've written a lot of CS curriculum.
 Hundreds of hours worth (perhaps thousands), for my classroom, for my own company and for other companies that valued my expertise.
 As a high school teacher, I've also used countless other curricula, some very effective, and many fair to terrible.
 Because I've had first-hand experience with so many curriculum products, I know that a poorly scaffolded curriculum is detrimental to student outcomes.